 Settle Trade: Exchange money and assets

+(Any applicable

 Page 1.6 (popup from deal flow graphic Sub-Topic 1)

 Accounting – The accounting group then books the financial and physical aspects of the trade in the general ledger and other financial books to complete the monthly closing process.
 For physical deals, they must complete daily reconciliation due to actual gas/oil/electricity delivery or usage amounts and versus planned volumes.

+Could we have a snapshot of a ledger book entry?)

 Page 1.7 (popup from Sub-Topic 1)